 April 2009 - September 2014

 - The main scientific target of the SMILES mission is to evaluate quantitatively the recovery and stability of the stratospheric ozone layer.
 There are still considerable uncertainties in factors affecting ozone levels.
 There is a need for a detailed understanding of ozone chemistry based on a high sensitive observation.

-- SMILES will demonstrate its high potential to observe atmospheric minor constituents which contribute the ozone destraction in the middle atmosphere.
+- SMILES has a high potential to observe atmospheric minor constituents which contribute the ozone depletion in the middle atmosphere.

-- The unprecedented high sensitive observation by SMILES will provide accurate global datasets of ozone-depletion gas concentrations.
-It will provide important insights into the ozone trend.
-Especially, chroline and bromine compounds related to ozone chemistry will be determined quantitatively.
+- SMILES provides accurate global datasets of ozone-depletion gas concentrations and gives important insights into the ozone trend, especially chlorine and bromine compounds related to ozone chemistry.

 SMILES (Superconducting Submillimeter-Wave Limb-Emission Sounder) is a sensitive submillimeter-wave sounder.
 The objective of SMILES is to monitor global distributions of the stratshperic trace gases which contribute ozone depletion.
 SMILES is the first to use a superconductive low-noise receiver with a mechanical 4-K refrigerator in space to realize a high sensitive observation.

 The technologies of the cryogenic system used in SMILES may be applied to future spacecraft development.

 The high-sensitivity observations of SMILES improve scientific understanding of processes controlling the stratospheric ozone chemistry and those related to climate change.